Book in Auckland with a New Zealand leader in Motorhome Rental.

-Picking up your motorhome and beginning your RV hire adventure in Auckland means beginning your New Zealand motorhome holiday in the centre of all the action.
-As New Zealand's highest population centre, Auckland features a long list of exciting events running all year round, some of the best in food and culture in New Zealand and the rugged, albeit stunning, West Coast beaches being a serious draw card for visitors to New Zealand.
-NZ Motorhome Rentals maintains relationships with over 34 RV suppliers to ensure you obtain the cheapest possible price on your selected motorhome - we are proud to offer a signature best price guarantee.
+With NZ Motorhome Rentals, opt to pick up your motorhome from Auckland (with fleets offering pick up options direct from the Auckland Airport).
+Beginning your RV hire adventure in Auckland means starting your New Zealand rental motorhome vacation at the centre of all the action.
+As New Zealand's largest population centre and a hub for commercial activity.
+Auckland features a long list of exciting events running all year round, some of the best in food and culture in New Zealand and the beautiful rugged West Coast beaches being a serious draw card for visitors to New Zealand.

-Pick up your campervan rental on arrival and make way to any of New Zealand's other major centres (and, of course, a selection of beautiful NZ towns).
-At the booking window, select your drop off point and travel in your campervan rental to see New Zealand on your own terms.
+At the booking window, simply select your pick up and drop off points for your motorhome trip.
+Our booking tool will immediately return the latest deals and best prices.
+Campervan rental is the best way to see New Zealand on your own terms.
 We at NZ Motorhome Rentals aim to make your journey that is booking your RV for a Kiwi escape in New Zealand as smooth as possible.
 With flexible pick up and drop off options, we empower customers to craft their own camper hire getaway, be it a long weekend in the North Island or a multi-month New Zealand wide odyssey.

-One Tree Hill and Mt Eden feature a number of cosy cafes as well beautiful spots to watch the sun set over Auckland’s magnificent cityscape.
-Take a picnic and seat yourself at the top of the hill, driving is an option with a small car park at the top of the hill.
-The Wallace Arts Centre contains some New Zealand’s, and the world’s, most iconic modern art pieces.
-Situated in the heart of the city, set the scene for a beautiful day.
+One Tree Hill and Mt Eden feature a number of cosy cafes as well as beautiful spots to watch the sun set over Auckland’s magnificent cityscape.
+Take a picnic lunch or dinner and seat yourself at the top of the hill, driving is an option with a small car park at the top of the hill.
+You may wish to explore the Wallace Arts Centre which contains some New Zealand’s, and the world’s, most iconic modern art pieces.
+Situated in the heart of the city, these activities set the scene for a beautiful day.

-Auckland Campervan Rental Itinerary Ideas - close to Auckland
+Auckland Campervan Rental Sample Itinerary - Explore the Auckland Region